ashfurrow/blog/source/blog/2015-07-18-gratuitous-positivity.html.markdown

 Turns out that the most important part of open source isn't the code, it's empathy.
 And it's difficult for empathy to thrive in a community that mainly communicates through text.

 If someone makes a mistake, like opening a duplicate issue, it's important to be gentle.
-This is probably a beginner, and they probably didn't know that they should look for exisitng issues before opening one.
+This is probably a beginner, and they probably didn't know that they should look for existing issues before opening one.

 The problem of text-based communication is that there is no _tone_: beginners often _interpret_ the tone of messages from existing contributors to be negative.
 Well-intentioned library maintainers can inadvertently hurt a beginner's feelings.